 Then give them the following scale to respond:

-Your feedback management platform will also have the ability to show you averages and a better breakdown of these results.
+Your feedback management platform has the ability to show you averages and provide a better breakdown of these results.

 In-App Feedback tools

 There are a number of in-app feedback tools on the market to help developers dig into this information

 Feedier is not only designed to help collect attractive and visual feedback, but also to make it easier for you to understand your feedback.